 The DCPSInfoRepo executable is found in bin/DCPSInfoRepo.
 When we start the DCPSInfoRepo we need to ensure that publisher and subscriber application processes can also find the started DCPSInfoRepo.
-This information can be provided in one of three ways: a.) parameters on the command line , b.) generated and placed in a shared file for applications to use, or c.) parameters placed in a configuration file for other processes to use.
-For our simple example here we will use option 'b' by generating the location properties of the DCPSInfoRepo into a file so that our simple publisher and subscriber can read it in and connect to it.
+This information can be provided in one of three ways:

+- 1. Pass arguments on the command line. - 2.
+Connection info generated and placed in a shared file for applications to use. - 3.
+Options put in a configuration file for other processes to use.

+For our simple example here we will use option 2 by generating the location properties of the DCPSInfoRepo into a file so that our simple publisher and subscriber can read it in and connect to it.